MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     > You can change the level of logging by using the *ReportLevel* parameter with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration), but you can't change the report folder location or name.
 Consider using a directory junction for the folder if you want to store the reports on a different volume or partition.
     >
     > For example, using the [Mklink](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc753194(v=ws.11\)) command: `mklink /j C:\Users\aipscannersvc\AppData\Local\Microsoft\MSIP\Scanner\Reports D:\Scanner_reports`

-    With our setting of **Policy only** for **Info types to be discovered**, only files that meet the conditions you've configured for automatic classification are included in these reports.
-If you don't see any labels reported, check your label configuration includes automatic rather than recommended classification.
+    With our setting of **Policy only** for **Info types to be discovered**, only files that meet the conditions you've configured for automatic classification are included in the detailed reports.
+If you don't see any labels applied, check your label configuration includes automatic rather than recommended classification.

     > [!TIP]
     > Scanners send this information to Azure Information Protection every five minutes, so that you can view the results in near real-time from the Azure portal.
 For more information, see [Reporting for Azure Information Protection](reports-aip.md).